 The curriculum is designed so that it is accessible to all students, no matter their prior attainment.
 Every child can enjoy and succeed in Mathematics at Hilbre.
 The growth mindset philosophy of Mathematics Mastery enables pupils to develop resilience and confidence.
 Students are encouraged to solve new problems in unfamiliar contexts; identifying, applying and connecting ideas enables pupils to tackle new and more complex problems.

-This year, we have identified 29 students who have a Mathematics scaled score of less than 94.
-These students will receive 90 minutes of intervention per fortnight in addition to their 6 periods of Mathematics lessons.
+In 2018-19, we identified 29 students who had a Mathematics scaled score of less than 94.
+These students received 90 minutes of intervention per fortnight in addition to their 6 periods of Mathematics lessons.

 How we spent the funding:

 In 2018-19 spending went directly on improvement packages, as outlined above, for both literacy and numeracy, run directly through the maths and English departments.